warpme/LibreELEC.tv/RULES.md

 ## Reverts

 Any reverts must be submitted as a PR **and** provide information about why the revert needs to occur.

-## Trust

-These master are of course only practical if we can trust each other to use them accordingly.

-If these master are broken, trust is broken.

 ## Changes to RULES.md